Digitalroot-Valheim/Digitalroot.Valheim.LightningArrowsJVL/docs/README.md

 ## Summary
-This is a replacement for <a href="https://www.nexusmods.com/valheim/mods/609">Bone Arrows</a> by v801
+This is a replacement for <a href="https://www.nexusmods.com/valheim/mods/608">Lightning Arrows</a> by v801

 ## License
-<a href="https://github.com/Digitalroot-Valheim/Digitalroot.Valheim.BoneArrowsJVL/blob/main/LICENSE">**GNU Affero General Public License v3.0**</a>
+<a href="https://github.com/Digitalroot-Valheim/Digitalroot.Valheim.LightningArrowsJVL/blob/main/LICENSE">**GNU Affero General Public License v3.0**</a>

-## Bone Arrows JVL
+## Lightning Arrows JVL
-Adds bone arrows into the game.
+Adds lightning arrows into the game.

 New Items:
-- Bone Arrow
+- Lightning Arrow

 ### Dependencies